ltemihai/NGRX-Travel/README.md

   ]
 ```

-3.)
+**3.)
+Create store structure**
 Create a folder called store, containing the folder actions, effects and reducers.
 It's easier to maintain what's related to store in a store folder.

-4.)
+**4.)
+Actions**
 Create an actions file in actions folder.
 In our example: destinations.actions.ts.
 Here you will define your actions.
 Actions are unique events.
 It requires a string key and optionally, a payload which can be an object.
 For each event, usually you need to define a success or a failed action.
 ```
 export const loadDestinations = createAction(
     '[Destinations] Load Destinations'